Battle of Le Cateau: Battle

 On the morning of 26 August, the Germans arrived and attacked II Corps.
-Unlike the Battle of Mons, where the majority of casualties inflicted by the British were from rifle fire, Le Cateau was a gunners battle, demonstrating the devastating results which modern quick-firing artillery using shrapnel shells could have on infantry advancing in the open.
+Unlike the Battle of Mons, where the majority of casualties inflicted by the British were from rifle fire, Le Cateau was an artillery battle with the devastating results that modern quick-firing artillery firing shrapnel shells could have on infantry advancing in the open.
 The British deployed their artillery about 50–200 m behind the infantry, while the German artillery used indirect fire from concealed positions.
 With the guns so close to the infantry, the British had unintentionally increased the effectiveness of the German artillery-fire, because shells aimed at the British infantry could just as easily hit the British guns.

 The British 5th Division was on the right flank, on the southern side of the Le Cateau–Cambrai road between Inchy and Le Cateau.
 The 3rd Division was in the centre, between Caudry and Inchy and the 4th Division was on the left flank, on the north bank of the Warnelle.
 The road was sunken in places, providing inadequate long-range firing positions and in many places the Germans could close up to the British positions unobserved.
 On the right flank, west of Le Cateau, the Germans marched along the road from the north to Le Cateau.
 The British were on a forward slope and suffered many casualties during the withdrawal.

 At 03:30, Smith-Dorrien decided to "strike the enemy hard and after he had done so, continue the retreat" but the purpose of the operation was unclear to his subordinates.
 A "hold at all costs" mentality was evident in the 5th Division on the British right flank.
 The commander of the 2nd Battalion, King's Own Yorkshire Light Infantry, was given a written order that "There will now be NO retirement for the fighting troops; fill up your trenches, with water, food and ammunition as far as you can".
 The order was confirmed by a colonel from the II Corps staff.
-The delaying action never occurred because the order to defend arrived at the front line at about the same time as the Germans, in some places later.
+The delaying action never occurred because the order arrived at the front line at about the same time as the Germans, in some places later.
 Nor were the conditions of a doctrinal delay observed, such as refusing to let British units be pinned down.
 Smith-Dorrien did not choose positions with adequate fields-of-fire and with prepared and hidden routes of withdrawal.

 Holding their ground despite many casualties, around noon, the British right and then the left flank began to collapse.
 The arrival of the Corps de cavalerie Sordet (French Cavalry Corps, General André Sordet) provided a shield for the British left flank and enabled the British to slip away, despite German attempts to infiltrate and outflank them.
-That night, the Allies withdrew to Saint-Quentin.
+That night, the British and French withdrew to St Quentin.